craftcms/docs/docs/commerce/1.x/docs/shipping.md

 ## Shipping Methods

 Shipping methods are the choices made available to the customer during checkout.
-For example, a shipping method might be called "Pickup" or "Fedex", "UPSP", or "Express".
+For example, a shipping method might be called "Pickup" or "Fedex", "USPS", or "Express".

 You can name these shipping methods anything that makes sense to the customer.
 They do not need to be shipping company names, but usually indicate the delivery method.
 For example, you could have 2 shipping methods, one called "Fedex Standard" and "Fedex Overnight".